threatgrid/ductile/README.md

   :next {:limit 2, :offset 2, :search_after [1]},
   :sort [1]}}
 ```
-Ductile also provides a search function with a simple interface that offers to use a Mongo like filters lucene query string to easily match documents
+Ductile also provides a search function with a simple interface that offers to use a Mongo like filters lucene query string to easily match documents.
+`:sort` uses the same format as ElasticSearch's [sort parameter](https://www.elastic.co/guide/en/elasticsearch/reference/current/sort-search-results.html), except via
+EDN.

 ```clojure
 (es-doc/search-docs c